jimmysmits/CloudNotes/Preparation-Exam.md

 ```

-`refresh` is good practice to sync changes, in some cases it iss better to use `terraform import` depending on the complexity.
+`refresh` is good practice to sync changes, in some cases it is better to use `terraform import` depending on the complexity.

 ## Remote backends
 Stores the state as a given key in a given bucket on [Amazon S3](https://aws.amazon.com/s3/).
 This backend also supports state locking and consistency checking via [Dynamo DB](https://aws.amazon.com/dynamodb/), which can be enabled by setting the `dynamodb_table` field to an existing DynamoDB table name.
 A single DynamoDB table can be used to lock multiple remote state files.
 Terraform generates key names that include the values of the `bucket` and `key` variables.

 Example: